Peter Cartwright (revivalist)

-Peter Cartwright, (born Peter Cartwright, Jr.), also known as "Uncle Peter", "Backwoods Preacher", "Lord's Plowman", "Lord's Breaking-Plow", and "The Kentucky Boy" (September 1, 1785 – September 25, 1872), was an American Methodist, revivalist, preacher, in the Midwest, as well as twice an elected legislator in Illinois.
+Peter Cartwright (born Peter Cartwright Jr., September 1, 1785 – September 25, 1872) was an American Methodist and revivalist preacher in the Midwest, as well as twice an elected legislator in Illinois.
 Cartwright, a Methodist missionary, helped start America's Second Great Awakening, personally baptizing twelve thousand converts.
 Opposed to slavery, Cartwright moved from Kentucky to Illinois, and was elected to the lower house of the Illinois General Assembly in 1828 and 1832.
 In 1846 Abraham Lincoln defeated Cartwright for a seat in the United States Congress.
 As a Methodist circuit rider, Cartwright rode circuits in Kentucky and Illinois, as well as Tennessee, Indiana and Ohio.
 His Autobiography (1856) made him nationally prominent.

 Early life

-Peter Cartwright, Jr., the son of Peter Cartwright, Sr., and Christiana Garvin, was born in Amherst County, Virginia, present-day Nelson County, Virginia, between Findlay Mountain and Purgatory Swamp.
+Peter Cartwright Jr., the son of Peter Cartwright Sr., and Christiana Garvin, was born in Amherst County, Virginia, present-day Nelson County, Virginia, between Findlay Mountain and Purgatory Swamp.
 Soon after his birth, Cartwright's family moved to what was then Kentucky County, now Logan County, Kentucky.

 Preacher

-In 1801, at the age of 15, Cartwright was converted, at a camp meeting, associated with the Revival of 1800, a series of sacrament meetings conducted by Presbyterian James McGready and other Presbyterian and Methodist ministers.
+In 1801, as teenager, Cartwright was converted at a camp meeting in Kentucky associated with the Revival of 1800, a series of sacrament meetings conducted by Presbyterian James McGready and other Presbyterian and Methodist ministers.
 He subsequently joined the Methodist Episcopal Church.
 He became a preacher in 1802 and was ordained in 1806 by Francis Asbury and William McKendree.
 In 1812, Cartwright was appointed a presiding elder (now District Superintendent), and he served in that office for the next thirty-five years.